Daytona International Speedway: Flat track and infield kart track

 Popular dirt-track races in karting and flat-track motorcycle racing had been held at Daytona Beach Municipal Stadium but in 2009, the city announced the stadium was replacing its entire surface with FieldTurf, and thereby eliminating the flat-track racing at the stadium.
 To continue racing, speedway officials built the Daytona Flat Track, a new quarter-mile dirt track outside of turns 1 & 2 of the main superspeedway.
 It seats 5,000 in temporary grandstands and opened in December 2009 for WKA KartWeek.
 From 2010 to 2016, it also hosted the AMA Grand National Championship, before it was moved in 2017 to the tri-oval section and became a TT course.

-There is also a short paved kart/autocross track in the infield just inside of turn 3.
+There is also a short paved kart/autocross track in the infield just inside of turn three.
 The SCCA holds autocross on this track in addition to hosting sprint karting races during KartWeek.

 Paved short track

-In February 2012, it was announced that a 0.400 mi paved short track would be constructed along the backstretch of the Speedway's main course, for NASCAR's lower-tier series to compete at during Speedweeks called the UNOH Battle at the Beach, which is similar to the Toyota All-Star Showdown, formerly held at Irwindale Speedway.
+In February 2012, it was announced that a 0.400 mi paved short track would be constructed along the backstretch of the Speedway's main course, for NASCAR's lower series to compete at during Speedweeks called the UNOH Battle at the Beach, which is similar to the Toyota All-Star Showdown, formerly held at Irwindale Speedway.
 The first races were held on that track in February 2013.
 The track was shortened to a 0.375 mi oval in 2014 by shorter straightaways.
 The future of racing at the short track became uncertain after 2015 with the grandstands on the back straightaway being demolished as a part of the Daytona Rising project.